markaren/threepp/README.md

 ```

 However, some of the examples (and headers) require additional dependencies.
-To make use of all features and to build all examples, the use of [vcpkg](https://vcpkg.io/en/index.html) is encouraged.
+To make use of all features and to enable/build all examples, the use of [vcpkg](https://vcpkg.io/en/index.html) is encouraged.

 #### vcpkg (using manifest mode)